DecoryParadigm/paradigm_arq/README.md

 For support send an email to dharbert@paradigm.com, mandrabi@paradigm.com or rzaza@paradigm.com

 ## Contributors
-This is a pradigm application buiild, ideated and design by Zoltan Balla, Reda Zaza, Mubashir Andrabi, Decory Herbert.
+This is a pradigm application; built, ideated and design by Zoltan Balla, Reda Zaza, Mubashir Andrabib & Decory Herbert.

 ## Database Schemas
 ``` json